Are Apple Seeds Poisonous? What Is The Safe Limit?

-In fact, one study found that apple seed oil was as good as any other edible oil and is a good source of natural antioxidants.
-It was also found to have anticancer properties.8 Another study found that the oil had a good potential for use in the food industry and pharmacy.9
+In fact, one study found that apple seed oil is as good as any other edible oil and is a good source of natural antioxidants.
+It was also found to have anticancer properties.9 Another study found that the oil had a good potential for use in the food industry and pharmacy.10

 References [ + ]

 |1.||↑||Boyer, Jeanelle, and Rui Hai Liu.
 “Apple phytochemicals and their health benefits.”
 Nutrition journal 3, no. 1 (2004): 1.|